ZMon3y/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-best-practices.md

 For enterprise scale deployments, it's recommended to separate dataset development, and the development of reports and dashboards.
 To promote changes to only a report or a dataset, use the deployment pipelines selective deploy option.

 This approach should start from Power BI Desktop, by creating a separate PBIX file for datasets and reports.
 For example, you can create a dataset PBIX file and uploaded it to the development stage.
 Later, your report authors can create a new PBIX only for the report, and [connect it to the published dataset](../connect-data/service-datasets-discover-across-workspaces.md) using a live connection.
-This technic allows different creators to separately work on modeling and visualizations, and deploy them to production independently.
+This technique allows different creators to separately work on modeling and visualizations, and deploy them to production independently.

 With [shared datasets](../connect-data/service-datasets-share.md), you can also use this method across workspaces.